History of the Southern United States: Reconstruction (1865–1877)

-Political Reconstruction

-Reconstruction was the process by which the states returned to full status.
-It took place in four stages, which varied by state.
-Tennessee and the border states were not affected.
-First came the governments appointed by President Andrew Johnson that lasted 1865–1866.
-The Freedmen's Bureau was active, helping refugees, setting up employment contracts for Freedmen, and setting up courts and schools for the freedmen.
-Second came rule by the U.S. Army, which held elections that included all freedmen and excluded over 10,000 former Confederate leaders.
-Third was "Radical Reconstruction" or "Black Reconstruction" in which a Republican coalition governed the state, comprising a coalition of freedmen, scalawags (native Southern whites) and carpetbaggers (migrants from the North).
-Violent resistance by the Ku Klux Klan and related groups was suppressed by President Ulysses S. Grant and the vigorous use of federal courts and soldiers.
-The Reconstruction governments spent large sums on railroad subsidies and schools, but quadrupled taxes and set off a tax revolt among conservatives.
-Stage four was reached by 1876 as the white conservative coalition, called "Redeemers", had won political control of all the states except South Carolina, Florida and Louisiana.
-The disputed presidential election of 1876 hinged on those three violently contested states.
-The outcome was the Compromise of 1877, whereby the Republican Rutherford Hayes became president and all federal troops were withdrawn from the South, leading to the immediate collapse of the last Republican state governments in the 19th century.

-Railroads

 The building of a new, modern rail system was widely seen as essential to the economic recovery of the South, and modernizers invested in a "Gospel of Prosperity".
-Northern money financed the rebuilding and dramatic expansion of railroads throughout the South; they were modernized in terms of rail gauge, equipment and standards of service. the Southern network expanded from 11000 mi in 1870 to 29000 mi in 1890.
+Northern money financed the rebuilding and dramatic expansion of railroads throughout the South; they were modernized in terms of rail gauge, equipment and standards of service.
+The Panic of 1873 ended the expansion everywhere in the United States, leaving many Southern lines bankrupt or barely able to pay the interest on their bonds.
+The Southern network still expanded from 11000 mi in 1870 to 29000 mi in 1890.
 Railroads helped create a mechanically skilled group of craftsmen and broke the isolation of much of the region.
 Passengers were few, however, and apart from hauling the cotton crop when it was harvested, there was little freight traffic.
 The lines were owned and directed overwhelmingly by Northerners, who often had to pay heavy bribes to corrupt politicians for needed legislation.

-The Panic of 1873 ended the expansion everywhere in the United States, leaving many Southern lines bankrupt or barely able to pay the interest on their bonds.